 Thanks to the generosity of our Alumni, we are able to offer a scholarship for the first year of the MBA (B716) to someone with the potential to be a Future Leader.
 The fund is aimed at those early in their careers that view the MBA as the essential next step in accelerating their success.
-Upon successful completion of B716 you will be awarded a Postgraduate Certificate in Business Administration, the first award on the pathway to an MBA.
+Upon successful completion of B716 the Beneficiary will be awarded a Postgraduate Certificate in Business Administration, the first award on the pathway to an MBA.

 This year, the scholarship was awarded to Laura Webber.
 Laura works for an NGO in the UK and commenced her studies with OUBS in May.